bvakoc/Notebooks-CR-OCT-Sampling-public/README.md

 This GitHub repository provides a simulation tool as Supplementary Material to our paper entitled *RF Properties of Circular-Ranging OCT Signals*.
 An interested reader will be able to produce and study signals in the RF domain as produced by a monotonically stepped frequency comb source (MSFCS).

 * The link below initiates a self-running simulation based on Jupyter Notebook (Python3).
-No installation of Jupiter Notebooks, Python or prior knowledge of Pyton is required.
+No installation of Jupiter Notebook, Python or prior knowledge of Pyton is required.
 * Starting the server (based on <a href="https://mybinder.org" target="_blank">MyBinder</a>) for the first time may take up to 10 minutes.
 * Optionally, the Notebook (`Notebook.ipynb`) can be downloaded from the directory above and run inside your own Jupyter Notebook environment.
 Note that all files inside the folder are required to run the simulation.
 Running the Notebook externally requires the installation of Jupyter Notebook and Python3.
 We recommend downloading <a href="https://www.anaconda.com/products/individual" target="_blank">Anaconda</a>, which is free.